michaltykac/proshade/README.md

 ## Optimal rotation and translation

- In order to find the rotation and translation which optimally overlays (or fits) one structure into another, be them PDB files or maps (and any combination thereof), the ProSHADE tool can be used in the Overlay mode.
+ In order to find the rotation and translation which optimally overlays (or fits) one structure into another, be them co-ordinate files or maps (and any combination thereof), the ProSHADE tool can be used in the Overlay mode.
 This is signalled to the ProSHADE tool binary by the command line option **--strOverlay** or **-O** and this mode requires exactly two structure files to be supplied using the **-f** command line options.
 The order of the two files does matter, as the second file will always be moved to match the first structure, which will remain static.

  Due to the requirement for the second stucture movement and rotation, it is worth noting that the structure may need to be re-sampled and/or moved to the same viewing position as the first structure.
 This is done so that only the internal representation is modified, but never the input file.
-However, when the overlay structure is outputted (a non-default name can be specified by the **--overlayFile** command line option) the header of this output file may differ from the second structure header.
+However, when the overlay structure is outputted (a non-default name can be specified by the **--overlayFile** command-line option) the header of this output file may differ from the second structure header.
 Furthermore, if there is no extra space around the structure, movement and rotation may move pieces of the structure through the box boundaries to the other side of the box.
 To avoid this, please use the **--extraSpace** option to add some extra space around the structure.

- As an example of the Overlay mode, we will be matching a single PDB structure (1BFO_A_dom_1 from the BALBES database, original structure code 1BFO) shown in part a) of the following figure to another PDB structure, this time the 1H8N_A_dom_1 structure from the BALBES database, shown in part b) of the following figure.
+ As an example of the Overlay mode, we will be matching a single PDB structure (1BFO_A_dom_1 from the BALBES database, original structure code 1BFO) shown in part a) of the following figure to another PDB structure, this time the 1H8N_A_dom_1 structure from the BALBES database, shown in part b) of the same figure.
 Please note that ProSHADE can fit any allowed input (map or co-ordinates) to any allowed input, it is just this example which uses two PDB files.
 Part c) of the figure then shows the match obtained by the internal map representation of the moving structure (1H8N_A_dom_1) after rotation and translation with the static structure (1BFO_A_dom_1).
 Finally, part d) then shows the original static structure (1BFO_A_dom_1) in brown and the rotated and translated version of the moving structure (1H8N_A_dom_1) in blue.
 Please note that the optimal rotation matrix and translation vectors are written into the output, but are better accessed programatically (see the following sections) if you are interested in using these further.

- Regarding the output, ProSHADE outputs three different translation vectors with the following meaning (and the rotation matrix):
+ Regarding the output, ProSHADE outputs the following information which should be sufficient to apply the correct rotation and translation operations to obtain the optimal overlay:
- - **1) Rotation centre to origin translation** - this translation vector takes the location of the point in "visualisation" space about which the rotation should be done and produces a translation vector which moves it to the origin of space (not map box), *i.e.* 0; 0; 0.
- - **2) Within box translation** - this translation vector is the sum of all translations done by ProSHADE to the internal representation between reading it and computing the translation function.
- - **3) Origin to overlay translation** - this translation assumes that the first translation vector has been applied to the structure and describes how the structure needs to be moved to be placed in optimal overlay position relative to the static structure.

- The purpose behind these three translation vectors is to accomodate for various scenarios mainly relating to about which point the rotation is to be done.
-More specifically, let us consider the following three cases:
- - **Rotation about the origin** - This case is typical for co-ordinate data, where each XYZ position is multiplied with the rotation matrix to obtain the new position.
-This method of applying the rotation matrix makes the implicit assumption that the point about which the rotation is to be done is at the origin of the system and therefore the co-ordinates need to be moved to the origin of the system before the rotation is applied; the translation vector **1)** serves for this purpose.
-Subsequently, after applying the rotation to the co-ordinates, they need to be moved to a position of optimal overlay with the static structure - this can be done using the translation vector **3)**.
- - **Rotation about the centre of mass** - This is often the case for density data, where it may be assumed that the centre of mass is the origin of the rotated system (ignoring the standard of using the lowest indices along each axis to determine the *real world* or *visualisation* space position in Angstroms).
-In this case, the rotation should be applied immediately as translation has no effect on rotation (*i.e.* the point about which the rotation is done is translated along with the density).
-Next, in order to achieve optimal overlay position of the now rotated density, it needs to be translated from the rotation centre to the optimal overlay position.
-To get such translation vector, translation vector **1)** needs to be applied first and translation vector **3)** needs to be applied right after (or in one step applying the translation **1)** + **3)**).
- - **Rotation about the centre of map** - This is sometimes the case for density data, where it may be assumed that the centre of map is the origin of the rotated system (again, ignoring the standard of using the lowest indices along each axis to determine the *real world* or *visualisation* space position in Angstroms).
-In this case, it is firstly required that the point about which the rotation is to be done is moved to the centre of map; to do this, translation vector **2)** needs to be applied.
-Next, similarly to the previous case, the rotation needs to be applied and the translation from the centre of map to the optimal overlay position needs to be determined.
-To do this, same combination of **1)** + **3)** needs to be used, but this time the effect of the initial application of **2)** also needs to be reversed, so the final translation vector to be applied should be **1)** + **3)** - **2)**.
+ - **1) The rotation centre to origin translation vector** - This is the vector that needs to be applied to co-ordinates in order to move the ProSHADE computed centre of rotation to the origin.
+This result can also be understood as the negative value of the position of the centre of rotation (i.e. -rotCen = the centre of rotation position).
+Please note that this value is in the "real world" (or "visualisation co-ordinates") space, but may not necessarily be identical to the centre of the box of any input map (this is because ProSHADE may apply some modifications to the map during its processing).

+ - **2) The rotation matrix about origin** - This is a rotation matrix that will rotate the moving structure (be it map or co-ordinates) so that it will have the same orientation as the static structure.
+The rotation matrix should be applied over the position given by output **1)**, meaning that for co-ordinates, they should be moved by the vector **1)** to the origin, then have this rotation matrix applied and then be moved back by **- 1)**.
+For maps, however, the rotation should be applied differently; if position **1)** is the centre of box, they should be rotated about the centre of the box using the rotation matrix and if position **1)** is not the centre of the box, they should be translated within the box by the difference of the centre of the box and the position **1)**.

+ - **3) The rotation centre to overlay translation vector** - This vector assumes the structure has been rotated about the position given by **- 1)** by a rotation operation described by **2)**, meaning that if co-ordinates were moved to origin for rotation, the opposite translation to the one used to move them to origin should be applied after the rotation.
+If this assumption holds, then this vector (*i.e.* **3)** ) is the translation that will optimally overlay the rotated structure with the static structure (*i.e.* the structure inputted first).
+Again, this vector is in the "real world" (or "visualisation co-ordinates") space.
+Please note that for maps, this translation may need to move the density outside of the box.
+Therefore, the box should be moved first by changing the indexing starts to minimise this translation and then the density should be moved inside the box by the remainder of the translation.

- **Warning**: In order to allow visualisation of the results of ProSHADE overlap task, the translation is computed in the *real world* or *visualisation* space; this however has the implication that if the moving structure is a density, then the densty box may need to be moved in such a way that it contains the static structure's position.
+ **Warning**: In order to allow visualisation of the results of ProSHADE overlap task, the translation is computed in the *real world* or *visualisation co-ordinates* space; this, however, has the implication that if the moving structure is a density, then the densty box may need to be moved in such a way that it contains the static structure's position.
 Therefore, the **translation computed as described above should not be applied to the density in box, but rather to the box itself** (or possibly if such box translation cannot be done perfectly, then the remainder of the imperfect box translation can be done within the box).

  ![ProSHADE Overlay results for 2A2Q_T_dom_2.pdb](https://github.com/michaltykac/proshade/blob/experimental/documentation/ProSHADE_overlay.jpg)

 ```
  $ ./proshade -O -f ./1BFO_A_dom_1.pdb -f ./1H8N_A_dom_1.pdb -r 4 -kjc
- ProSHADE 0.7.5.0 (DEC 2020):
+ ProSHADE 0.7.5.1 (JAN 2021):
  ============================

   ...
 Starting to read the structure: ./1BFO_A_dom_1.pdb